About Us

 • A hat and sunglasses.

-In Peru, the winter season is associated with rainfall, so here are some recommendations according to the places you would like to visit.
+In Peru, the winter season is associated with rain, so here are some recommendations depending on the places you want to visit.

 What should I pack if I travel to Cusco?

-Visiting Cusco during the rainy season, from November to March, means bringing everything you need to enjoy this experience without worries.
-The days are sunny, but the rain comes unexpectedly, so keeping that in mind, we recommend bringing:
+Visiting Cusco during the rainy season, from November to March, means bringing what you need to enjoy this experience without worries.
+The days are sunny, but the rain is sudden, so with that in mind, we recommend bringing:

 • Waterproof clothing.